The PickUp: Operations and service pattern

 The PickUp runs a single west-east route along Santa Monica Boulevard, starting at the intersection of Santa Monica Boulevard and La Brea Avenue.
 It then runs west, serving stops on the northern side of Santa Monica Boulevard until the last westbound stop on Ramage Street, where it then turns onto Almont Drive and Melrose Avenue before turning onto La Peer Drive and back again onto Santa Monica Boulevard where, traveling eastward, it then serves stops on the southern side.
 Buses run every 15 minutes from 8:00 pm to 3:00 am on Fridays and Saturdays, and from 2:00 pm to 10:00 pm on Sundays, complementing existing Los Angeles Metro Bus service and giving riders additional transportation options.

 Stops are identified with bright yellow signs, and are often located in front of bars, clubs and other entertainment venues.
 A number of prominent West Hollywood establishments are served with PickUp stops; these include Barney's Beanery, served by the stop at Santa Monica and Kings Road; Tail o' the Pup, served by the stop at Santa Monica and La Cienega Boulevard; Circus of Books, served by the stop at Santa Monica and La Jolla Avenue; and the Pacific Design Center, served by the stop at Santa Monica and San Vicente Boulevard.

 Fleet

-The PickUp operates trolley-shaped buses manufactured by Freightliner Trucks which can sit up to 29 passengers at any one time, although the buses are certified for a maximum capacity of 35 passengers along with one space for a wheelchair.
-Operated by transport operator American GTS on behalf of the City of West Hollywood, buses are painted bright yellow, with pop art design elements reminiscent of the 1960s being part of the buses' design.
+The PickUp operates trolley-shaped buses.
+Buses are painted bright yellow, with pop art design elements reminiscent of the 1960s being part of the buses' design.

-Buses are equipped with wooden benches, a photo booth called "The PickUp Shot" which can upload photos to social media, and a jar of complimentary condoms located by the driver's seat.
-Music curated by local DJ Derek Monteiro, described as being either house or ambient trance, is also played in the background for passengers.
+Until June 2025, The PickUp operated with buses manufactured by Freightliner Trucks which can sit up to 29 passengers at any one time, although the buses are certified for a maximum capacity of 35 passengers along with one space for a wheelchair.
+These buses were operated by transport operator American GTS on behalf of the City of West Hollywood, and were equipped with wooden benches, a photo booth called "The PickUp Shot" which could upload photos to social media, and a jar of complimentary condoms located by the driver's seat.
+Music curated by local DJ Derek Monteiro, described as being either house or ambient trance, was also played in the background for passengers.

+After American GTS opted not to renew their contract, on August 18, 2025, the city government announced that it would sign a new contract with MV Transportation, which already operates West Hollywood's Cityline and dial-a-ride services, to operate The PickUp on an interim basis through June 2026 using a new fleet of three city-owned buses manufactured by Specialty Vehicles.